gabrielsmelo/vue-firebase-demo/README.md

 # firebase-vue-demo

-A Vue application using Firebase Real Time Database, made in one hour and a half.
+A simple Vue.js 2 application using Firebase Real Time Database, made in one hour and a half.

 ## Demo